Welcome to the International Planning Competition 2023: Probabilistic and Reinforcement Learning Track

 Remark: we will use the same five instances at evaluation time in this edition of the competition in order to facilitate reinforcement learning competitors who may need to learn per-instance.

-After June 8, 2023, competitor container submissions will be evaluated using an 8-core CPU (no GPU) with 32Gb of RAM (exact specifications TBD) on 50 randomized trials for each of the 8 competition domains and the 5 instances released during the competition.
+After June 8, 2023, competitor container submissions will be evaluated using an 8-core CPU (no GPU) with 32Gb of RAM, on 50 randomized trials for each instance of the 8 competition domains.
+The evaluation instances for each domain will include the 3 pre-released instances, with additional 5 new never seen before instances - total of 5 instances per domain.

 The average over all 50 trails will be taken as the raw score for each instance.